-- The consolidated financial statements of BNP Paribas Bank Polska SA Group for 2012 and the comparative data were prepared pursuant to the binding accounting policies and they accurately, reliably and clearly reflect the property and financial situation of the Bank's Group and its net profit in all material aspects. - The Board of Executives' report on the activity of BNP Paribas Bank Polska SA Group in 2012 contains the true picture of the Bank Group's development and achievements, including a description of basic risks and threats.
+- The separate financial statements of BNP Paribas Bank Polska SA for 2012 and the comparative data were prepared pursuant to the binding accounting policies and they accurately, reliably and clearly reflect the property and financial situation of the Bank and its net profit in all material aspects. - The Board of Executives' report on the activity of BNP Paribas Bank Polska SA in 2012 contains the true picture of the Bank's development and achievements, including a description of basic risks and threats.